Adorable-Labs/nottorney_full_addon/backend/IMPLEMENTATION_GUIDE.md

 - Check CORS headers in Edge Functions
 - Verify `Access-Control-Allow-Origin` includes your domain
 - Test with browser DevTools Network tab

+### Issue: Purchased deck not showing in addon

+**Solution**:
+- Verify `payment_status = 'completed'` in purchases table
+- Check RLS policies allow user to see their purchases
+- Verify user_id matches the logged-in user

 ---